 -First pour 4 tbsp of oil in a pot and once it has heated put in the bay leaf, the cinnamon, the cloves and the fennel seeds.
 Let it cook for a couple of minutes to let the aroma release.

 -Add in then the chopped green chillies, the ginger + garlic paste and the diced onion.
 Keep stirring until golden.

 -Add the potato cubes and let it roast for 5 minutes with the spices.

 -Add the tinned tomato or some good quality tomato passata and let it simmer until the oil separates from it (usually takes 5 minutes on medium heat).

 1 tbsp garam masala

 Stir and mix well everything together then add a bit of ketchup or Sriracha a teaspoon of sugar.

 -For last, add the tinned chickpeas.
 Stir and keep it covered on medium heat until the potatoes are soft.

 Serve either with steamed rice or the traditional naan bread and sprinkle with chives.

-Check another of my most popular recipes:
+Check another of my most popular recipes with chickpeas: